 Paying by monthly Direct Debit will help to spread the cost but you’ll pay more in the long run as the finance company will add interest rates to your premium.
 If you can afford to pay the annual cost upfront you’ll save a few pounds than spreading your payments over 12 months.

 9. Choose a specialist caravan insurer

-Shop around to look for the best deals but do get a quote from a caravan insurance specialist like Caravan Guard as they’ll have the experience of dealing with caravanners like you.
+Shop around to look for the best deals but do get a quote from a caravan insurance specialist like Compass Insurance as they’ll have the experience of dealing with caravanners like you.
 They’ll be able to guide you through your quote, cut through the jargon and identify where you can make savings.